801C07/bwhthd.github.io/projects.md

 [<img class="portfolio" src="/assets/images/instructionsnow.jpg">](http://instructionsnow.com)

 June - August 2014.
 This is a website I built for [**The Hoffman Group**](http://thehoffmangroup.com).
 They are a local automotive parts manufacturer.
 They needed a website to host all of the instructions for their parts, so their customers can find up-to-date installation instructions.
 I wrote all of the code for this site.
-However, I did not have a lot of say in the styling, but it works really well on mobile!
+However, I did not have a lot of input in the styling, but it works really well on mobile!
 ___

 ##[TatooshSchool.org](http://tatooshschool.org)